Psicoterapia e Scienze Umane

 A characterizing aspect has always been the implementation of training projects for mental health professionals of the national health system.
 Members of the original group of Psicoterapia e Scienze Umane, together with colleagues that have been trained in full or in part within the group, have always been - and still are today - involved in training projects for the public sector, both formally (with regular contracts) and informally as private trainers and supervisors.
 This informal training network, which is sociologically well recognizable, implies educational services for the public sector which reaches a few thousands trainees nationwide.

 The first training project in a psychiatric city hospital was in Varese from 1962 to 1964.
-In the psychiatric hospital of the city of Sondrio in 1967 the first project of "teaching hospital" in Italy was implemented (the structure of this project included 25 hours of teaching a week, for 40 weeks a year, to psychiatric residents of the psychiatric hospital of Sondrio).
+In the psychiatric hospital of the city of Sondrio in 1967 the first project of "teaching hospital" in Italy was implemented (the structure of this project - described in issues nos.
+1/1967, 4/2016, and 1/2017 of Psicoterapia e Scienze Umane - included 25 hours of teaching a week, for 40 weeks a year, to psychiatric residents of the psychiatric hospital of Sondrio).

 Between 1989 and 1996 Psicoterapia e Scienze Umane in Pordenone organized the School of Psychotherapy and Rehabilitation of the Study and Research Center on Mental Health of the "Regione Friuli Venezia Giulia" (Participating Institution in the World Health Organization [WHO] Collaboration Centre for Research and Training in Mental Health Italy).